 Vacations can get really expensive.
 You pay a bunch for airfare or gas to drive to your destination, and then more for a hotel.
-So the last thing you really want to do when you’re on vacation is open your wallet.
+And at this point in time, things are getting even more expensive.
+So the last thing you really want to do when you’re on vacation is open your wallet more than you have to.
 You still have to eat, though.
 But it’s okay.
 There are tons of ways to save on food when you’re on vacation.

 1. Pack a cooler.

-When I was growing up, we used to go camping every summer, and all the adults would pack coolers with meats to grill, drinks, stuff for breakfast, etc. It was so much easier than spending part of vacation finding a supermarket and going grocery shopping.
-Plus, you could buy what you need on sale instead of paying full price when you get on vacation.
+When I was growing up, we used to go camping every summer.
+All the adults would pack coolers with meats to grill, drinks, stuff for breakfast, etc. It was so much easier than spending part of vacation finding a supermarket and going grocery shopping.
+Plus, you could buy what you need on sale at your local supermarkets instead of paying full price when you get on vacation.

 2. Cook in the hotel.

-Certain hotels, like one we stayed in earlier this month, had a full kitchen.
-Yes, full.
-There were pots and pans, a strainer, utensils, a stove top, and a dishwasher.
-If you find a hotel like that, you can bring your own ingredients and cook your meals at home.
 You can do this if you book an Airbnb too.
-What’s great about some Airbnb rentals is they will actually leave ingredients for you (that may or may not cost extra to use, so be sure to check that before you open any).
+What’s great about some Airbnb rentals is the renters will actually leave ingredients for you, like spices. hat may or may not cost extra to use, so be sure to check that before you open any.

 3. Bring your own beer.